jboss-developer/jboss-eap-quickstarts/jaxws-pojo/README.md

 Access the application
 ---------------------

-You can check that the Web Service is running and deployed correctly by accessing the following URL: <http://localhost:8080/jboss-jaxws-pojo-endpoint/JSEBean01?wsdl>.
+You can check that the Web Service is running and deployed correctly by accessing the following URL: <http://localhost:8080/jboss-jaxws-pojo-endpoint/JSEBean?wsdl>.
 This URL will display the deployed WSDL endpoint for the Web Service.

 Run the Client
 --------------
 1. Make sure the service deployed properly.
-2. Open a command prompt and navigate to the root directory of this quickstart.
+2. Open a command prompt and navigate into the client directory of this quickstart.

+        cd client/

 3. Type this command to run the client.

-        java -jar client/target/jboss-jaxws-pojo-client.jar   org.jboss.quickstarts.ws.client.Client
+        mvn exec:java

 4. You should see the following response.

-        JSEBean01 pojo: pojoClient calling
+        JSEBean pojo: pojoClient calling

 Undeploy the Archive